 - Step 2: Calculate the average price per square foot

-- Step 3: Multiply the average price per square foot by the square footage of investment property to workout the market value
+- Step 3: Multiply the average price per square foot of the by the of to workout the

 Example Demonstrating How ARV Is Calculated

-For this example, we will be using a property in West Hartfort Connecticut, but the methods can be applied to any area or State in the US.
+For this example, we will be using a in West Hartford Connecticut, but the methods can be applied to any area or State in the US.

 Step 1: Identify 3 or more comps